COVID-19 ResponseFrequently Asked Questions

 May we sing in worship?

-For fully vaccinated people, you may sing with no restrictions.
-Unvaccinated people may also sing, but only if masked and distanced.
+If the worship service is indoors, both fully vaccinated people and unvaccinated people may also sing, but only if masked and distanced.

 May we use hymnals, registration pads, offering plates, etc?